UiL-OTS-labs/ZEP-Picture-To-Picture/readme.md

 Test trials are completely random (no pseudo-randomisation).

 ## Acknowledgements
-* Efi Giannopoulou​ for the prompt to create this.
+* Efi Giannopoulou​ prompting the creation of this Boilerplate experiment.

 ## About Zep
 Zep is a system for implementing and running (psycholinguistic) experiments.
 Zep delivers auditory, visual and cross modal stimuli, and provides interfacing with external hardware such as eye-trackers and button boxes.
 It is based on a multipurpose programming language (also called Zep) which enables you to implement not only experiments but other applications as well.